 Clean your windows to allow the sun to shine fully in your home.

 Clean windows allow you to see the rich colors Spring and Summer bring!

 7. Boost Curb Appeal

 Spring is a great time to boost your home’s curb appeal.

-Simple projects such as updating your house numbers, updating your mailbox and cleaning outdoor light fixtures can make a world of difference.
+Simple projects such as updating your house numbers, updating your mailbox, and cleaning outdoor light fixtures can make a world of difference.

 Add solar pathway lights for safety purposes.
 They also add a warm, beautiful dimension to your home’s exterior.

-8. Clean Trash and Recycle Bins
+8. Clean Garbage and Recycle Bins

-With warmer weather now's a great time to give them a spray and deodorize them.
+With warmer weather, now’s a great time to give them a spray and deodorize them.